In: Card Skimming

 Isn’t it time you started to protect your own identity and data!

 Walt, one of our US competitors is again on the PR trail and showing just how easy it is these days with trojan APPs.

 We think Walt does a great job getting the message out there, so thanks, Walt.

 We just don’t believe that passive RFID blocking wallets or shielding sleeves (like what Walt stocks) are the best way for protecting your data.

-In-fact there are many reports by industries top hacking security experts* stating that these passive blocking wallets and sleeves at the very BEST may limit the distance too which a reader can read your cards but mostly if a reader is dialed up in power and antenna strength these passive rfid blocking wallets and sleeves WILL BE penetrated.
+In-fact there are many reports by industries top hacking security experts* stating that these passive blocking wallets and sleeves at the very BEST may limit the distance too which a reader can read your cards but mostly if a reader is dialled up in power and antenna strength these passive RFID blocking wallets and sleeves WILL BE penetrated.